Glenn Sherlock: Coaching and managerial career

-He managed the Rookie-level Gulf Coast Yankees (1990; 1993) and led the Class A Fort Lauderdale Yankees in 1991, when he was named a coach for the Florida State League All-Star Game.
+Sherlock managed the Rookie-level Gulf Coast League Yankees (1990; 1993) and led the Single-A Fort Lauderdale Yankees in 1991, when he was named a coach for the Florida State League All-Star Game.
 His three-year minor league managerial record wrapped up at 121-128 (.486) and then he went down under to hone his managerial skills in the winter of 1993, leading the Canberra Bushrangers in the Australian Baseball League.

 Sherlock was catching instructor for the Yankees twice, working in the bullpen in 1992, then once again in 1994 and 1995.
 He was employed for ten seasons in the Yankee chain either as a minor league player, coach or manager.

 Brought to the Diamondbacks in 1996 as a minor league instructor by Buck Showalter, the team's first manager and also a veteran of the Yankee farm system, Sherlock worked for eight different managers in his 19 seasons on the Diamondbacks' MLB staff.
 On November 15, 2016, it was announced that Sherlock would replace Tim Teufel as the Mets' new third base coach and a catching instructor.

 Sherlock joined the Pittsburgh Pirates as a coach prior to the 2020 season.

 Sherlock was named bench coach for the New York Mets on January 15, 2022.
 After the 2022 season, it was announced that Eric Chavez would take over as bench coach while Sherlock would become a Major League catching coach.
+On October 3, 2025, it was announced that Sherlock would be retiring from coaching.